mmgoodnow/LazyLibrarian/README.md

 ## LazyLibrarian
 LazyLibrarian is a program to follow authors and grab metadata for all your digital reading needs.
-It uses a combination of [OpenLibrary] [Librarything](https://www.librarything.com/) OpenLibrary and optionally [GoogleBooks](https://www.googleapis.com/books/v1/) as sources for author info and book info.
+It uses a combination of [OpenLibrary](https://openlibrary.org/) [Librarything](https://www.librarything.com/) [GoodReads](https://www.goodreads.com) and optionally [GoogleBooks](https://www.googleapis.com/books/v1/) as sources for author info and book info.
 License: GNU GPL v3

 ## IMPORTANT NOTE
 LazyLibrarian used GoodReads extensively for author and book info, but they have now shut down their api.
-If you have an existing lazylibrarian installation you will need to move provider.
-I suggest using OpenLibrary.
+If you have an existing,working goodreads api key you can continue using it until they close completely, otherwise I suggest using OpenLibrary.

-# To move provider
-If your api is currently set to GoodReads there will be a button on the top bar of lazylibrarian config page to start the conversion process.
-I suggest keeping a copy of your unmodified lazylibrarian database in case of problems.

-The process can take several hours to run.
-We need to look up each author and book in your library and try to find a match in the openlibrary api.
-You will find some authors and books will not be matched as the openlibrary dataset is not as large as goodreads.
-These will stay in your local library under their goodreads IDs and their information will not be urefreshed.
-This means new books by those authors will not be listed.
-Existing books can still be searched for.
-Hopefully openlibrary will get better over time.
-After conversion you can get a list of the authors/books that did not get matched using the lazylibrarian api.

 ## Description
 Right now it's capable of the following: